Resonite-Community-Projects/accesslistmanager/README.md

 ### usersearch slash command

 This `usersearch` slash command give the possibility to lookup an NeosVR User Id via providing a NeosVR Username as a parameter.

+### smsg slash command

+This `smsg` slash command give the possibility to send a message from a template.
+For the moment templates can be only modified on a folder next to the bot.
+By default it's named `sendmessage_templates`

 ## Modularity